 When asked about the breakdowns he has encountered, Ulrich doesn’t even need to pause to think:

-“The breakdowns I have are actually every month, and the breakdown is, ‘Why do I need to be at the beach?
+“The breakdowns I have are actually every month, and the breakdowns are, ‘Why do I need to be at the beach?
 Why do I need to wake up this early?
 Why do I need to do this?’
 Those are the breakdowns.
-And the breakthrough about that is I became more powerful because I know I can keep my word…Even if it’s raining, I will definitely still go to the beach.”
+The breakthrough about that is I became more powerful because I know I can keep my word…Even if it’s raining, I will definitely still go to the beach.”

 For Ulrich, keeping his word is a team effort.
 He instantly credits his sons, Ethan and Dylan, as being instrumental to his success, saying, “They are the ones that hold me accountable.
 They are all dressed up while I am still asleep!”
 Both boys are also Landmark graduates, Ulrich adds.
 “They understand how it is to be your word, how it is to be of service…They have the heart of what it means to serve, to give back to the world.”